-For vertical ducted applications, secure all ducts to roof curb and building structure on vertical ducted units.
+For vertical ducted applications, secure all ducts to roof curb and building structure.
 Do not connect ductwork to unit.

 Insulate and weatherproof all external ductwork, joints, and roof openings with counter flashing and mastic in accordance with applicable codes.

 Ducts passing through unconditioned spaces must be insulated and covered with a vapor barrier.